mtrohman/heiswayi.github.io/_posts/2016-12-26-creating-super-simple-logger-class-in-csharp.md

 var logger = new SimpleLogger(true); // Will not overwrite the existing log file
 ```

 Initializing the constructor with parameter like above will not overwrite or clear the existing log file.
 Next log message added will be appended to the existing log file.
 Unless if the log file is not exist, then it will create a fresh new one.
-This is useful when I instantiate this class in different class within the same project, my log messages continue to append to my single log file without overwriting the log file.
+This is useful when I instantiate this class in different class within the same project, my log messages continue to append to my single log file without overwriting the existing log file.